Equivariant counts of points of the moduli spaces of pointed hyperelliptic curves: Results for weight up to in odd characteristic

-From Theorem~\ref{thm-rec1} we find that when the degree is four or five we need the base case of genus $0$.
-But the genus $0$ case is always computable following Section \ref{sec-gzero}, and hence the same is true for $u_g$.
+From Theorem~\ref{thm-rec1} we find that when the degree of the pair $(\nn;\rr)$ is $4$ or $5$ we need the base case of genus $0$.
+But the genus $0$ case is always computable using Lemma~\ref{lem-g0} and then Theorem~\ref{thm-rec1}, and hence the same is true for $u_g$ for all $g$.